marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 Coefficient of variation = 10.7 %
 ```

-The coefficient of variation express the confidence interval in percentage respect to the mean and allows the user to compare errors between samples with different mean values.
+> 👉 The *coefficient of variation* express the confidence interval in percentage respect to the mean and allows the user to compare errors between samples with different mean values.